Water Filters: Ratings of Sources

 by The Good Housekeeping Research Institute

 Our AssessmentThe Good Housekeeping Research Institute partners with the Arizona Laboratory for Emerging Contaminants at the University of Arizona to test refrigerator and pitcher water filters.
 Researchers evaluate how well each filter reduces 15 common water contaminants that aren't regulated by the government, including estrone (estrogen), DEET, BPA and common medications.
-Editors analyze three pitcher filters and two refrigerator models.
+Editors analyze three pitcher filters and two refrigerator models with built-in water filters.